odrodrig/odrspiceworks-example/docs/CloudApps.md

 # What is a Cloud App?

 Cloud Apps allow you to get your application in front of IT pros right from within Spiceworks.
-Building a Cloud App lets your content appear inside of Spiceworks applications and it gives you the ability to integrate your app with the core Spiceworks experience through the [Cloud App APIs][Cloud APIs Link].
+Building a Cloud App lets your content appear inside of Spiceworks applications and it gives you the ability to integrate your app with the core Spiceworks experience through the [Cloud App APIs](https://github.com/spiceworks/spiceworks-js-sdk/blob/master/docs/CanvasAppApis.md).

 Cloud Apps are built on top of web technologies, so it's easy to get started or to integrate your existing web application.